 TEACHING METHODOLOGY Lectures of theory using powerpoint presentations with group discussion.
 Laboratory practices.
-Individual and group projects COMMUNICATION TECHNOLOGIES Research of scientific bibliography through HEAL-Link & Google Scholar services.
+Individual and group projects USE OF INFORMATION AND Research of scientific bibliography through HEAL-Link & Google Scholar services.
 Communication with the students through emails, the course's website and Facebook site.
 TEACHING PLAN

 Activity Semester Workload (25 h Semester Workload / CU)

 Lectures 35

 Project and Laboratory report writing 10

 Laboratory Exercises 35

 Independent Study 45

 Total 125

-STUDENT EVALUATION The final course grade is estimated student's performance on the their practices with the restriction of has both parts of the course.
+STUDENT EVALUATION The final course grade is estimated student's performance on the theopractices with the restriction of half both parts of the course.
 In the theoretical part of the course a written term examination.
 The critically evaluate, based on the theoretical lectures.
-The exams of the laboratorial practiculate individual or group project clothing over the circular economy. oretical as well as the laboratoria living to obtain a passable grade in se the evaluation is performed by student is asked to compose and e knowledge presented in the stices ton the innovation of textiles and
+The exams of the laboratorial practiculate individual or group project clothing over the circular economy. oretical as well as the laboratoria ving to obtain a passable grade in se the evaluation is performed by student is asked to compose and e knowledge presented in the tices: